 [The changes below will be effective July 1, 2018 so that CAISO can incorporate the outages in the CRR processes for 2019]

+9.3.6.1 CRR Transmission Maintenance Outage Plan

+By July 1 of each year, each Operator or Scheduling Coordinator shall provide the CAISO with a CRR Transmission Maintenance Outages plan that includes the proposed schedule of CRR Transmission Maintenance Outages it plans to take in the following year.
+The plan shall pertain to the Operator’s transmission facilities that comprise the CAISO Controlled Grid.
+The Participating TOs shall develop the plan in consultation with the UDCs interconnected with that Participating TO’s system and the plan shall account for each UDC’s planned maintenance requirements.
+The plan shall include the following information for each transmission facility:

+(a) the identification of the facility and location;

+(b) the nature of the proposed Maintenance Outage;

+(c) the preferred start and finish date for each Maintenance Outage; and

+(d) where there is a possibility of flexibility, the earliest start date and the latest finish date, along with the actual duration of the Outage once it commences.

+Either the CAISO, pursuant to Section 9.3.7, or an Operator or Scheduling Coordinator, subject to Section 9.3.6.11, may at any time request a change to an Approved Maintenance Outage.
+An Operator or Scheduling Coordinator may, as provided in Section 9.3.6.3, schedule with the CAISO a Maintenance Outage on its system, subject to the conditions of Sections 9.3.6.4.1, 9.3.6.8, and 9.3.6.9.

+9.3.6.2 Proposed Schedule of Maintenance Outages

-Each Operator or Scheduling Coordinator shall, by not later than October 15 each year, provide the CAISO with a proposed schedule of all Maintenance Outages it wishes to undertake in the following year.
+By October 15 of each year, each Operator or Scheduling Coordinator shall, provide the CAISO with a proposed schedule of all Maintenance Outages it wishes to undertake in the following year.
 The proposed schedule shall include all of the Operator’s transmission facilities that comprise the CAISO Controlled Grid and Generating Units subject to a Participating Generator Agreement, Net Scheduled PGA, or Pseudo-Tie Participating Generator Agreement (including its Reliability Must-Run Units).
 In the case of a Participating TO’s transmission facilities, that proposed schedule shall be developed in consultation with the UDCs interconnected with that Participating TO’s system and shall take account of each UDC’s planned maintenance requirements.
 The nature of the information to be provided and the detailed Maintenance Outage planning procedure shall be established by the CAISO.
 This information shall include:

 The following information is required for each Generating Unit of a Participating Generator: